ChrisDeFreitas/Electron-FolderView/readme.md

 The vert layout was broken after the May 26 update.
 I took the opportunity to update the app to handle folders with over 400 audio/image/video items.
 In these situations Chrome does a lot of disk thrashing as it tries to create thumbnails for the HTML controls--it looks like Chrome (as well as Windows) doesn't meter this disk access.
 To avoid this I added the iconOnly menu item to only display file type icons.
 And made vert layout much easier to read and select items so working with long lists is easier.
 The new column sort function of the FolderSize dialog also helps by allowing max/min item counts/sizes to be easily identified.

 The execQue has been very stable.
 The item move functionality has been implemented there now.
-And the ability to kill copy jobs and pause/resume/stop the que.
+And added the ability to kill copy jobs and pause/resume/stop the que; move jobs can't be killed because they are functions.

 - FolderSize dialog: added column sorting
 - FolderSize menu: added F9 keyboard shortcut